 - 1 cup low-salt chicken broth

-- Make cornbread (for this heart healthy, low sodium version I used my cornbread recipe).
+- Make cornbread (I used my heart healthy, low sodium cornbread recipe).
 You may use store bought cornbread or your favorite recipe.

 - Preheat oven to 350 degrees.